Security best practices

 Note

-After enabling TDE, all data written to disk is automatically encrypted.
+After you enable TDE, all data written to disk is automatically encrypted.
 Existing data is encrypted gradually in the background.

 Implement column-level encryption

-Column-level encryption allows you to encrypt only specific data columns, such as credit card numbers or personally identifiable information.
+Column-level encryption lets you encrypt specific columns, such as columns that store credit card numbers or personally identifiable information.

 1. Create a symmetric key for column-level encryption.